jaruizes/jaruizes.github.io/about.md

 chart: true
 ---

 Hello.
+This is my name (José Alberto Ruiz).

-I'm José Alberto Ruiz and I'm here because I'm, mainly, a Software Developer and I would like to share with you some topics that I think they could be interesting.
+I'm here because I'm, mainly, a Software Developer and I would like to share with you some topics that I think they could be interesting.

 I started in this world when I was a little child, 6-7 year old, more or less.
 My father bought a personal computer,INVES 640 X Turbo and for buying it they gave him an awesome Spectrum 128K as a present.